mosswg/FormatString/README.md

 A String Formater in C.

 ## Vocabulary
-Vocabulary has been moved to the wiki.
+Vocabulary has been moved to the [Wiki](https://github.com/mossx-dev/FormatString/wiki).